MichaelAmmerman/GEO674FinalProject/README.md

-# Welcome top my final Project, glad to have you
+# Welcome to my final Project, glad to have you